LeonardoPollina/ML_project_1/README.md

 </ul>

 ## proj1_helpers.py
-Here there are the three functions provided by the professors.
+Here there are the three functions provided by the professors:
   <ol>
   <li> <b> load_csv_data() </b> </li>
 To load the train and test data with the corresponding labels (when provided) from a .csv file.